 You might believe (or someone might be suggesting) that study abroad isn’t for you, but that’s not necessarily true!
 It’s important that you do your research and test your assumptions.
 We find that for the vast majority of students, once they explore their options they find there are good possibilities.
-See below for common myths about study abroad and how USAC busts those myths.

 1. “I can’t afford it.”

 This is the myth we hear most often at USAC.
 As a non-profit, university-based organization, USAC understands the financial pressures students (and parents) face to finance their education and we are committed to maintaining modest fees for our programs.
 Additionally, we work to provide scholarships and access to information about other means of financing in order to provide an affordable study abroad opportunity with USAC.
 We give away more than $2 million a year in scholarships and discounts, and we have a scholarship opportunity for every student.
 For some students, it’s cheaper to do a semester abroad than it is to study at their home university.

 USAC intentionally offers affordable options and a variety of session lengths to give you some flexibility in the choices you can make to ensure this is an affordable opportunity.
 Our program fees vary widely, depending on factors like cost of living and exchange rates.
 All together this gives you many choices and you can strategize to get the right mix of expense, length of time, cost-per-credit earned, and/or cost-per-week-abroad and make a choice that works for you.

 2. “My major is too intense to study abroad.
 If I do, I’ll get behind for graduation.”